rethinkdb/rethinkdb-rs/4-rethinkdb-in-practice/cookbook/javascript.md

 ## Implementing pagination ##

+There are multiple ways to paginate results in RethinkDB.
+The most straightforward way is using `skip` and `limit` (similar to the way SQL's `OFFSET` and `LIMIT` work), but that's also the least efficient.
+It's more efficient to use `slice`, and even more efficient to use `between` with a secondary index.

-To paginate results, you can use a combination of the `skip` and `limit` commands.
-Let's retrieve posts 11-20 from our database:
+First, let's retrieve posts 11-20 from our database using [skip](/api/javascript/skip) and [limit](/api/javascript/limit).

 ```javascript
 r.table("posts").orderBy("date").skip(10).limit(10).run(conn, function(err, result) {